TimmyMC/Schema.NET/README.md

 schema.org defines classes and properties, where each property can have a single value or an array of multiple values.
 Additionally, properties can have multiple types e.g. an `Address` property could have a type of `string` or a type of `PostalAddress` which has it's own properties such as `StreetAddress` or `PostalCode` which breaks up an address into it's constituent parts.

-To facilitate this Schema.NET uses some clever C# generics and implicit type conversions so that setting a single or multiple values is possible and that setting a `string` or `PostalAddress` is also possible:
+To facilitate this SchemaDotNet uses some clever C# generics and implicit type conversions so that setting a single or multiple values is possible and that setting a `string` or `PostalAddress` is also possible:

 ```C#
 // Single string address